vegetableman/blog/content/posts/interfaces/index.md

 The applications on this category typically include dashboard/admin applications that integrate a multitude of features, each application on their own right, into one.
 Their interfaces are oriented towards business verticals or information management of some sort &mdash; aka *something critical*.

-Relatable examples include Shopify, Income Tax portal [[2]](#2), etc. Besides those, any application targeting a business vertical (banking, healthcare, etc.), primarily used by employees of those businesses, will also end up in this category.
+Relatable examples include Shopify, Income Tax portal <span class="citation">[[2]](#2)</span>, etc. Besides those, any application targeting a business vertical (banking, healthcare, etc.), primarily used by employees of those businesses, will also end up in this category.

 Firstly, what sets them apart from the above two categories is that they have documentation, tutorials, courses not only for guiding users but also as a prerequisite.
 In the absence of such prerequisite, a certain know-how is expected from the end user.